Brian Billick: Assistant coach

-Billick was hired as an Assistant coach by the Vikings.
+Billick, following newly named Vikings head coach Denny Green, was hired as an assistant coach by the Vikings for the 1992 season.
 The Vikings made the playoffs during six of the seven seasons (1992–1998) that Billick spent with the team, and set several offensive records in the process.
-In 1998, Minnesota set an NFL record for most points scored in a season (556) (which has since been broken by the 2007 Patriots and the 2013 Broncos), and set a team record with 41 touchdown passes.
+In 1998, Minnesota set an NFL record for most points scored in a season (556) (which has since been broken by the 2007 New England Patriots and the 2013 Denver Broncos), and set a team record with 41 touchdown passes.
 His work under Minnesota head coach Dennis Green put Billick in the Bill Walsh coaching tree.

 Head coach

-Billick became the second head coach in Baltimore Ravens history on January 20, 1999 when he was appointed to replace Ted Marchibroda.
+Billick became the second head coach in Baltimore Ravens history on January 20, 1999, when he was appointed to replace Ted Marchibroda.
 He had an 85–67 record in nine seasons (1999–2007) with the team, including 5–3 in the playoffs.
 He won a Super Bowl title in Super Bowl XXXV over the New York Giants.

 Although Billick had the opportunity to interview for the head coaching job of the reactivated Cleveland Browns and was rumored to be their top candidate, he chose to interview with the Ravens first.
 He signed with Baltimore in under 24 hours after his initial interview.

-In his first season with the Ravens, Billick led the team to its first non-losing record (8–8) in the franchise's four-year history.
+In his first season with the Ravens in 1999, Billick led the team to its first non-losing record (8–8) in the franchise's four-year history.

-The next season, the Ravens finished with a 12–4 record and earned their first playoff berth.
+The next season in 2000, the Ravens finished with a 12–4 record and earned their first playoff berth.
 Prior to reaching the playoffs, Billick forbade his players from using either the term "playoffs" or the term "Super Bowl," with the idea of keeping them focused on winning each game instead of on a more distant prize.
 Billick felt this approach would help them reach that goal, and went so far as to fine Tony Siragusa for violating the rule.
 In response, the players borrowed the term "Festivus" from the television series Seinfeld for the playoffs, and the term Festivus Maximus for the Super Bowl.
 When they reached the playoffs, Billick lifted this ban.
 The Ravens took advantage of their vaunted defense, which allowed an NFL record-low 165 points in the regular season (for a point differential of 168; the Ravens also led the league in turnover differential at +23) during the playoffs to advance to Super Bowl XXXV against the New York Giants.
-It was a blowout 34-7 victory, giving Billick his first and only Super Bowl.
+It was a blowout 34–7 victory, giving Billick his only Super Bowl victory.